ariful19/stationery/README.md

 A modern stationery invoicing demo built as a pnpm workspace.
 The repository hosts a TypeScript/Express API, a Vite/Lit web client, and shared libraries that power both experiences.
-This guide walks through local pnpm development, Docker workflows, environment configuration, automated tooling, and the assets/docs ecosystem so new contributors can get productive quickly.
+This guide walks through local pnpm development, environment configuration, automated tooling, and the assets/docs ecosystem so new contributors can get productive quickly.

 ## Table of contents